AitonGoldman/replay_rules/PINBURGH_RULES.md

 Quarterfinals, Group 4: #4 rank, #5 rank, #12 rank, #19 rank

 Two players from each group, for a total of eight players, will advance to semifinal rounds.
-All 8 players are re-ranked according to their qualifying seeding, and split into 2  groups as based on the following:
+All 8 players are re-ranked according to their qualifying seeding, and assigned into 2  groups as based on the following:
 Semifinals, Group 1: #1 rank, #4 rank, #5 rank, #8 rank
 Semifinals, Group 2: #2 rank, #3 rank, #6 rank, #7 rank